 On this page, we'll explain more about magnetic separators and how they could help to protect your brand reputation.

 A magnetic separator applies basic magnetic principles to remove ferrous based and paramagnetic metals from a range of substances including powders, granules, liquids, pellets or pastes.
 They are usually installed within the product stream at key HACCP or inspection points.

-In summary, the raw material or finished product is fed either by gravity, air, pumped or conveyor belt where it passes through or over a magnetic rod, grid, grate or plate.
+Magnetic separators can be fitted at a variety of critical control points within the production line, inclduing silo intake, on conveyor belts and in pneumatic lines.
+The raw material or finished product is fed either by gravity, air, pumped or conveyor belt, where it passes through or over a magnetic rod, grid, grate or plate.

 The magnetic field captures the ferrous contamination by attracting it to the magnetic tube or plate.
-The non-magnetic clean product continues through the process.
+The non-magnetic clean product can then continue through the process.

 There are various types of magnetic separator, the choice is dependent on the feed method and the substance being fed.

 Primary separators are used to prevent machinery damage and remove larger ‘tramp’ type contamination such as nails, screws, bolts.
 They are usually installed around bulk intake points or in applications where the bulk materials are flakes or pellets (non-powder).

 Various options exist such as magnetic strips, bands or plates which sit over or under conveyors.
 Or rotating magnetic drums or chutes which fit into gravity free fall processes.